 Remove from oven.
 Sprinkle with chocolate chips and allow to melt slightly.
 Swirl chocolate chips over the crust.
 Cool completely before cutting into bars.

-Recipe adapted from Land O'Lakes.
+Recipe slightly adapted from Land O'Lakes.